Lapiz-js/docs/components/ui/ui.js.md

 tag:render
 <render name="viewName"></render>
 ```
 Inserts a sub view.
 Contents of render will be wiped.
+The viewName
+can be dynamic, the result of either a tempator value or a mediator.
+Currently, the render tag will ignore all attributes.

 <sub><sup>[&uarr;Top](#__top)</sup></sub>